evertonmaciel/rrindex/README.md

 # Refence
+Maciel, E. A. (2021).
+An index for assessing the rare species of a community.
+Ecological Indicators, 124, 107424.

 Rabinowitz, D. (1981).
 Seven forms of rarity.
 In H. Synge (Ed.), The biological aspects of rare plants conservation (pp. 205–217).

 Rabinowitz, D. (1978).
 Abundance and diaspore weight in rare and common prairie grasses.
 Oecologia, 37(2), 213–219.